adamsteff/capstone_create_blue_green_pipeline/README.md

 - Create Blue Controller
 - Deploy to Production
 - Rollout Blue Changes
-- Create Blue-Green service - the load balancer will be pointed to the blue pods
+- Create Blue-Green service - the load balancer will point to the blue pods

 ### Green Branch
-When your code changes are committed and push in the green branch, the following steps will occur.
+When your code changes are committed and pushed in the green branch, the following steps will occur.
 - Lint HTML
 - Build Docker Image
 - Push Docker Image